 Brake rotors in a nutshell

-Brake rotors in cars are circular metal discs connected to the wheels.
-There are four brake rotors installed in cars, one for each wheel.
-The rotors’ primary purpose is to slow down the turning of the car’s wheels by utilising friction.
-Brake calipers and brake pads are the other primary parts of the braking system that work simultaneously with the brake rotor.
+Brake rotors are circular metal discs (Disc Brake Rotor) connected to the wheels.
+There are up to four brake rotors installed in disc brake system equipped vehicles, one for each wheel.
+The rotor’s primary purpose is to slow down the turning of the vehicle’s wheels by utilising friction.
+Brake calipers and brake pads are other primary parts of the braking system that work simultaneously with the rotor.

-The braking process occurs when calipers squeeze your car’s brake pads together.
-The pads rub against the rotors’ surface areas, creating friction and eventually slowing down wheel rotation and your vehicle’s overall speed.
+The braking process occurs when calipers squeeze your vehicles brake pads together, the pads clamp against the disc rotors surface areas, creating friction and eventually slowing down wheel rotation and your vehicles overall speed.